slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"90% of the politicians give the other 10% a bad reputation."
 -- Henry Kissinger [1923]*

 Politicians hate risk.
-Decisions are made on the lowest risk of offending people, specially their voters.
+Decisions are made on the lowest risk of offending people — especially their voters.

 Hints:

 - Politicians don’t get educated, they get bought.
 - The opposite of corruption is patriotism.
-To reduce corruption diminish people involved on analogic processes.
+To reduce corruption, diminish people involved in analog processes.
 - Taxes are a membership fee that most of us are voluntarily overpaying.
 - Inequality is a problem.
 Equality is not the solution.
 That’s the dilemma.
 - Changes from within are more sustainable than revolutions.
-We don’t need great individuals, we need institutions that work.
+We don’t need great individuals; we need institutions that work.
 - Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.
 - The moment you cross a second border, you are an economic migrant, not a refugee.
 - Multicultural is by absurdum the true monocultural.